Belonging to the World

 - Gateways of grief into an ethic of living

-- Grief as vocation towards collective healing
+- Grief as initiation, vocation and collective healing

 this course is a mixture

 of video lessons, live Zoom calls, audio guided